Stay Connected

 Careers

-Each position at Communities for People (CFP) offers the opportunity to change someone’s life…perhaps your own.
+Each position at Communities for People (CFP) offers the opportunity to change someone’s life…perhaps your own!
 CFP welcomes individuals from all religious, ethnic, and cultural backgrounds.
 At CFP you will work in an enjoyable working environment with a team of dedicated staff.
 CFP is an equal opportunity employer and offers generous benefits, including:

 1. Cost shared health and dental care